GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 # Run on the new instance
 python titanic.py --titanic-data-path ./train.csv --model-output-path ./model.pkl
 ```

+which will generate the model and saves it on the instance.

 ###### Reading it from Google Cloud Storage
 Another solution is to read the dataset directly from a Bucket in GCS.
 First, we need to create a Bucket.
 We will use *gsutil* to do it: